dotnet/csharplang/proposals/init.md

 }
 ```

-The compiler will match the attribute by full name.
+The compiler will match the type by full name.
 There is no requirement
 that it appear in the core library.
 In the case there are mulitple attributes
 by this name available then the compiler will pick the one defined in the core
 library should one exist.